AUSTIN2526/holocure-trainer/README.md

 3.Click on the function when you need.

 ## Please Note
-1.Don't use HoloCure Launcher open the game(will cause the locked fail).
+1. Don't use HoloCure Launcher open the game(will cause the locked fail).
-2.Unlocking the collabs recipe may cause the trainer to fail, you need to restart the stage to solve it.
+2. Unlocking the collabs recipe may cause the trainer to fail, you need to restart the stage to solve it.
-3.If function don't work in stage, press esc can help you solve the problem.
+3. If function don't work in stage, press esc can help you solve the problem.
-4.The value of some functions needs to exceed 0 to be able to use.
+4. The value of some functions needs to exceed 0 to be able to use.
+5. Delete all functions before opening the stage.